 - Reconnect the solar plug to the receptacle at the bottom of the X2-CB.

 - Align the X2-CB or pass-through plate with the mounting holes on the buoy and verify that the large O-ring is in good condition, clear of debris and lightly greased.

 - Reattach the plate using a 9/16″ socket wrench and the original set of bolts and lock washers, tightening in a cross-pattern as shown below.

 - Re-attach the buoy solar panel.

 - Using a voltmeter, measure the voltage between pins 3 (V+) and 4 (GND) of the X2-CB SOLAR port.
 This should read close to the voltage of the new battery (~12V to 15V).
-If the voltage is significantly less than the charge of the battery, verify that that the reassembly process was completed successfully.

 - Connect the 6-pin solar panel plug to the buoy’s SOLAR port to reapply power to the data logger.